zemacik/PanaxeoCodingArena2023_Battleships/README.md

 Represents the target you are shooting at.

 There are 3 game targets implemented:
-- `ConcreteLocalGameTarget` - this is the target that is initialized with one predefine map.
+- `ConcreteLocalGameTarget` - this is the target that is initialized with one predefined map.
 - `GeneratedLocalGameTarget` - a local game target which generates random maps with ships.
 The maps are generated with the `ShipPlacementGenerator` class.
 - `PanaxeoApiGameTarget` - this game target is using the Panaxeo API.
 If you want to use it you need obtain a `token`.
 You can find more information about the API [here](https://www.panaxeo.com/coding-arena).